WHMCS/developer-docs/domain-registrars/domain-syncing.md

     // Return your result.
     // If 'error' is returned, all other values will be ignored.
 It is important to ensure 'error' is not returned in this array
     // unless the sync should not be completed.
-The error message will be provided in the "Domain Synchronisation Report" email.
+The error message will be provided in the "Domain Synchronization Report" email.

     return array(
-        'active' => true, // Return true if the domain is active 'cancelled' => false, // Return true if the domain has been cancelled 'transferredAway' => false, // Return true if the domain has been transferred away from this registrar 'expirydate' => '2018-09-28', // Return the current expiry date for the domain 'error' => 'Error message goes here.' // The error message returned here will be returned within the Domain Synchronisation Report Email
+        'active' => true, // Return true if the domain is active 'cancelled' => false, // Return true if the domain has been cancelled 'transferredAway' => false, // Return true if the domain has been transferred away from this registrar 'expirydate' => '2018-09-28', // Return the current expiry date for the domain 'error' => 'Error message goes here.' // The error message returned here will be returned within the Domain Synchronization Report Email
     );
 }
 ```